ohmp/james-project/src/adr/0036-eventbus.md

 James mailbox provides an event driven architecture.

-MailboxListeners allows executing actions upon mailbox events.
+MailboxListeners allow executing actions upon mailbox events.
 They could be used for a wide variety of purposes, like enriching mailbox managers features or enabling user notifications upon concurrent mailboxes operations.

-Interactions happens via the managers (RightManager, MailboxManager, MessageManager, MessageIdManager) which emits an event on the EventBus, which will ensure the relevant MailboxListeners will be executed.
+Interactions happen via the managers (RightManager, MailboxManager, MessageManager, MessageIdManager) which emits an event on the EventBus, which will ensure the relevant MailboxListeners will be executed.

 MailboxListener can be registered in a work queue fashion on the eventBus.
 Each work queue correspond to a given